coltonmack/4180-Room-Security-System/README.md

    }
 }
 ```
-To make this work with the webpage, we created another php file that would be called with a different AJAX request that we included in our polling subroutine.
+To make this work with the webpage, we created another php file that would be called with a different AJAX request.
+This function was also included in our polling subroutine.
 So, every 2 seconds, a request would be made to that AJAX file, the shell command would run our C code, and the output would be returned to the javascript where the DOM was updated accordingly.

 ### Speaker:
 After the ultrasonic sensor came the speaker.
-The speaker (powered by the Class D Audio Amp) takes in a PWM signal, with the frequency determining its pitch and the duty cycle determining its loudness.
-Using one of the PWM pins on the Pi and the pigpio library, we were able to create another C program that set the PWM frequency and duty cycle accordingly and sounded the speaker (alarm) when called.
+The speaker (powered by the Class D Audio Amp) takes in a PWM signal, with the frequency setting its pitch and the duty cycle determining its loudness.
+Using one of the PWM pins on the Pi and the pigpio C library functions gpioSetPWMfreqeuncy and gpioPWM, we were able to create another C program that set the PWM frequency and duty cycle accordingly, souding the speaker (alarm) when called.
 ```
 #include <stdio.h>
 #include <stdlib.h>